LGBT guide to Birmingham

 On the city’s south side, Birmingham’s gaybourhood is Hurst Street, just minutes from the Hippodrome theatre, the Bullring and the Chinese Quarter.
 As well as pagodas and oriental-influenced architecture, you can see gay street art - look out for a sparkly, rhinestone-encrusted rhinoceros on the roof of Wynner House.

 To mingle with Birmingham’s stylish 30-something crowd, head to The Loft Lounge, a plush bar with velvet couches, chandeliers and exposed brickwork.
-Missing is a lively gay party bar with events and DJs or if you’re after cocktails, contemporary lesbian bar The Fox is a trendy choice.
-A former car showroom, Sidewalk retains its huge plate-glass windows and warehouse-style décor and is popular with a predominantly younger mixed crowd.
+Missing is a lively gay party bar with events and DJs or if you’re after cocktails, contemporary gay café bar Equator is a trendy choice.
+A former car showroom, Sidewalk Bar and Restaurant retains its huge plate-glass windows and warehouse-style décor and is popular with a predominantly younger mixed crowd.

 Occupying the 23rd and 24th floors of the distinct Cube building, the bedrooms of 4-star Hotel Indigo maximize their elevated status with private balconies and floor-to-ceiling windows.
 Guests have access to theclubandspa, thermal pools, treatment rooms and even a Champagne Nail Bar for luxury manicures and Laurent Perrier champagne.
 The cherry on the cake is the top floor MPW Steakhouse Bar & Grill, a Birmingham hotspot from celebrity chef Marco Pierre White.